ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 2. The data are not formatted properly.
 For example:

     -   You're working with a data frame when it has to be a matrix.
-Data frames can contain many different types of data but a matrix can onyl contain a single data type.
+Data frames can contain many different types of data but a matrix can only contain a single data type.
+See more detailed information [here.](https://www.geeksforgeeks.org/matrix-vs-dataframe-in-r/)

-    -   A variable is numeric but it needs to be a factor
+    -   A variable is numeric but it needs to be a factor.

     -   There as NA or 0 values in your data and what you are trying to do can't deal with that.